War of the Dimensions

 “Obviously he has not met Team Canada,” Lady Liberty jested.
 Canada’s superteam on “Earth-Prime” was not the nicest bunch of heroes – most Freedom Leaguers would have preferred dealing with someone with better manners, like the Crime League.
 Craig had already been ribbed about them many times; he was tempted to go back, grab Justiciar, Ravenspeaker and Forceknight, and show this world’s Canada what real heroes were all about.
 But this was not his problem; best to leave that for the next inter-dimensional crossover.
 He continued.

-“If you have any suspicions about me, ask me to explain myself.
-Don’t accept “I don’t have time to explain yourself.
+“If you have see any suspicious behavior from me, ask me to explain myself.
+Don’t accept “I don’t have time to explain myself" as an answer.
 I don’t get that luxury.
 I haven’t earned it here.”
 Thundrax concluded.

 “I think he should be locked up,” Star Knight asked, and more people than Craig would